davidmalcolm/gcc-python-plugin/docs/cpychecker.rst

 -----------------------
 The checker has knowledge of much of the CPython C API, and will generate a trace tree containing many of the possible error paths.
-It will issue error reports for code that appears to not gracefully handle an error.
+It will issue warnings for code that appears to not gracefully handle an error.

 (TODO: show example)